protomaps/PMTiles/spec/v3/spec.md

 #### Tile Data Length

-The Tile Data Length is an 8-byte field specifying the number of bytes reserved for the tile data.
+The Tile Data Length is an 8-byte field specifying the accumulated size (in bytes) of all tiles in the tile data section.

 This field is encoded as a little-endian 64-bit unsigned integer.